MDK-Packs/vscode-cmsis-solution-docs/docs/runexternal.md

 !!!
 Note
 - Active Solution refers to the *csolution project* that is currently loaded.
-- Active Target refers to the target that is currently selected in the [Manage Solution](manage_settings.md) view.
+- Active Target refers to the target that is currently selected in the [Manage Solution](#manage_settings.md) view.

 ### Substitution examples

-The following table examplifies the variable substition using the [DualCore csolution example](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/DualCore).
+The following table illustrates the variable substition using the [DualCore csolution example](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/DualCore).
 Note that `...` stands for the absolute path on the host computer that stores the *csolution project* or the [CMSIS pack content](https://open-cmsis-pack.github.io/cmsis-toolbox/installation/#environment-variables).

 | Variable  | Substitution |
 |:----------|:-------------|